Meet our Researchers

 Profile Associate Professor Christoph Hagemeyer April 2020

-Alice Saul
+Dr Alice Saul

-Profile Alice Saul
+Profile Dr Alice Saul

-Alice Saul – Multiple Sclerosis Research Flagship Team, Menzies Institute for Medical Research, University of Tasmania
+Dr Alice Saul – Multiple Sclerosis Research Flagship Team, Menzies Institute for Medical Research, University of Tasmania

 Many people with Multiple Sclerosis (MS) modify their diet in hopes of changing the course of the disease, but there is limited evidence that changing diet can have an effect on MS. Alice Saul is examining the role of diet in MS progression as part of her doctorate at the Menzies Institute for Medical Research, University of Tasmania.